Back to news

 The Complete Platform

-Dify bills itself as a platform for building LLM applications, not just a framework you wire into your own code (as described on its GitHub page).
+Dify bills itself as a platform for building LLM applications, not just a framework you wire into your own code (as described on its GitHub page (opens in a new tab)).
 The current official tagline leans further into "production-ready platform for agentic workflow development," but the practical pitch is the same: it gives you the full stack.
 That includes:

 Orchestration: A visual workflow builder for LLM applications that need branching, looping, and conditional logic.